 Order now and get our special offer: free world wide delivery!

-The Recorder is designed for operation in an NMEA 2000 network and is compatible with a wide range of equipment supporting this protocol.
+The Recorder is designed for operation in an NMEA 2000 network, YDVR-04 model is certified by National Marine Electronics Association.
+All models are compatible with a wide range of equipment supporting NMEA 2000.
 Raymarine SeaTalk NG, Simrad SimNet, and Furuno CAN networks are branded versions of NMEA 2000 and differ only by connector type.
 Garmin uses the NMEA 2000 Micro connector in its devices, which is compatible with the DeviceNet Micro connector.